Avergrove/avergroves-learning-notes/docs/tetris/rank_studies.md

         - Why are they waiting?
 Do they have something prepared?
         - If they are trying to survive and cancel you, you will always have more time than them as long as you are lower on the board.
 They are forced to move!
         - If they are trying to spike you... well, keep stacking!
 But as always, build cleanly.

-## S+ Rank
-- Your opponent will now employ deadly funnel stack spikes, so you must learn to do the same.
-- Using double TSD setups like STSD and Fractals may be fancy, but in the end, they will "only" send 8 lines with a lot of risk..
-    - Enter: Funnelstacking.
-- If you've used 2-wide before, you might already be familliar with this.
-- To build a funnel stack spike, first, look for a nice clean well, and start building a funnel shape: a well thats lowly widens in size!
-So 2 -> 3 -> 4 wide.
-- Then, combo downstack and finish off with a quad.
-- Most of your damage will come from funnelstacking.
-Doing a TSD -> +8 combo -> Quad -> Quad can yield 42 damage(!), enough to murder just about anyone!
-    - Don't be afraid to use your T-piece in the stack while funnelstacking, just remember not all attacks are helpful, only pressuring ones are helpful!
-        - Trying to do a TSD that's not at the start can be incredibly tricky..